-The spectacle and splendour of Navratri is just a few days away and you can already feel the festive vibes in the air.
+The spectacle and splendour of Navratri are just a few days away and you can already feel the festive vibes in the air.
 Nothing can match up to the jazz of the dandiya nights and the immense fun that comes along with them.
-This nine-day festival which is dedicated to the nine different forms of Durga Maa will begin on 17th October, 2020 and shall continue till 25th of the month.
+This nine-day festival which is dedicated to the nine different forms of Durga Maa will begin on 17th October 2020 and shall continue till the 25th of the month.

-So gear up to match the spirit of uninhibited fun, lip-smacking food, irresistible dance moves and equally gorgeous outfits inspired from the nine colours of Navratri.
+So gear up to match the spirit of uninhibited fun, lip-smacking food, irresistible dance moves and equally gorgeous outfits inspired by the nine colours of Navratri.

 Navratri Colours 2020